 Photography by Kaya Blaze Kelley for Herb

-Unlike a lot of concentrate companies which make cartridges that are compatible with a standard pen that can be picked up in a headshop or even ordered on Amazon, the Pax Era is only compatible with pods made for the Pax.
+PAX Era pods are pre-filled vape cartridges made for the PAX Era and the PAX Era Pro.
+Unlike many concentrate companies that make cartridges that are compatible with a standard pen that can be picked up in a headshop or even ordered on Amazon, PAX pods are exclusively compatible with PAX devices.
 The company partners with concentrate companies and growers in legal states to make the pods.

 Most of Jetty’s pods are not for the consumer looking to microdose.
 These pods offer three times as much vapor as other brands and 70 to 88 percent THC each.
 Despite their potency, you can rest assured that they’re not going to make you cough or come packed with toxic additives.
 They’re made with a cryo-distillation process that preserves the flavor and smell of the terpenes so they actually taste like the strain they come from.

 They have a variety of strains from the sativa Maui Wowie to indicas, which are hailed by users as incredible for before bedtime.
 They also have one low THC, high CBD strain for folks who want the Jetty experience without getting too blazed.
 It’s perfect for patients struggling with anxiety and chronic pain during the day.